 Let me ask you a question.

-Do you have firsthand “experiential knowledge” that God loves you?
+Do you have firsthand “experiential knowledge” that God loves us, or more specifically, that God loves you?
 I don’t mean “intellectual knowledge” or “head knowledge.”
 I mean the moment by moment intimacy that only a loving Father and child can have.
-As Christians, no matter what our circumstances, we all need to live in the security of His Love.
+As Christians, no matter what our circumstances, we all need to live in the security of God’s Love.
 If we have His Love, then we can do anything, but without His Love, we are nothing.

 We need to know without a doubt that we are loved by the Father; that He has laid down His Life expressly to give us His Love through Jesus Christ; and that He has called us to be His vessels of Love.
 If we have a living experience of these things, then we will have the confidence to lay our wills and our lives down to Him and love Him in return.